WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 `POST /originators/tokens`

-Stores a unique pre-shared secret authentication token together with the provided Whiteflag originator data, both used for authentication method 2.
+Stores a unique pre-shared secret authentication token together with the provided Whiteflag originator data, used for authentication method 2.
 This operation may be disabled in the configuration.

 > Body parameter